neverfap-deluxe/nfd-api/ARTICLES.md

 __TODO__
 - Context: Porn is not who you are, it is your addiction.

 __Created/Done__

 {{< hr2 Uncondition over judgement - UOJ

 __TODO__
 - The fallacy of judgement as an effective means
+- Understanding emotional reactions.
 - The benefits of a quiet mind

+__WRITING__
+- The super easy way to identify a judgement (In essence, talk about how it's nothing more than an emotional reaction.)
+- The biggest hidden judgement that porn addicts make

 __Created/Done__

 {{< hr2 Struggle over none - SON